-3 innovative ways to generate real world data
+3 innovative ways to generate real world evidence

-Real world data is a valuable tool for pharmaceutical companies to support and accelerate the development, authorisation and marketing of their products.
-Better sources than ever are available to them today.
+Real world evidence, i.e. knowledge gained from real world data, is a booster for the pharmaceutical industry in the development, authorisation and marketing of its products.
+Better data sources than ever are available to them today.
 We present 3 innovative possibilities in this article.

 The term Real World Data (RWD) is associated with a great hope for the pharmaceutical industry: large amounts of health data that give research access to new knowledge about diseases and drugs - and develop an innovative power for the entire healthcare system.
 The magic word here is: Real World Evidence (RWE) - in other words, scientific findings obtained from real-world data.